RaduBratan/Uni-AOOP-project/README.md

-# Game reviews app

-### Description
+## Details
 This is a project I created for my Advanced Object-Oriented Programming class at UniBuc FMI.
+The theme of the project (which I chose myself) is "Game Reviews Management System".

-### Requirements
+## Requirements

 #### Have at least 10 actions:
 - create developer account